BenKappers/Portfolio/Remote Controlled Car/README.md

 </table>

-Fully custom remote controlled car.
-Specced and sourced all componenets, ensuring mechanical and electrical compatibaility.
-Designed car assembly and modeled all components.
-3D printed chassis, steering mechanism, and component mounts.
-Assembled the car and safely integrated the electronics.
-Programmed car and remote control with ESP-NOW communication and IMU-based motion control.
+Fully custom motion controlled RC car.
+Utilizing an IMU in the controller, the user controls the car by tilting the controller left/right to change the steering angle, and forward/back to change the throttle.
+Both the controller and the car are controlled by ESP-32's and communicate via ESP-NOW.

 ---